gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 **We've found that being able to decommission parts of the application is just as important as adding parts to address new needs.**
-Delivering to our users a smooth transition from the old system to the new one is crucial to our business; and the best way to achieve it is to have loosely-coupled services that can take out of from the system at any time, with little or no interruption of service.
+Delivering to our users a smooth transition from the old system to the new one is crucial to our business; and the best way to achieve it is to have loosely-coupled services that we can take out of from the system at any time, with little or no interruption of service.

 ### Inter-service communication